AvetBadalyan/javascript-interview-questions/README.md

     **JSON (JavaScript Object Notation)** is a lightweight, text-based data format that uses JavaScript object syntax for structuring data.
 It was popularized by Douglas Crockford and is widely used for transmitting data between a server and a client in web applications.
 JSON files typically have a `.json` extension and use the MIME type `application/json`.

     #### Common Operations with JSON
     1. **Parsing**: Transforming a JSON-formatted string into a native JavaScript object.

     ```js
     const obj = JSON.parse(jsonString);
     ```

     - Example:
       ```js
       const jsonString = '{"name":"John","age":30}';
       const obj = JSON.parse(jsonString); // { name: "John", age: 30 }
       ```
     2. **Stringification**: Converting a JavaScript object into a JSON-formatted string, commonly used for data transmission or storage.

     ```js
     const jsonString = JSON.stringify(object);
     ```

     - Example:
       ```js
       const obj = { name: "Jane", age: 25 };
       const jsonString = JSON.stringify(obj); // '{"name":"Jane","age":25}'
       ```

-316. ### What is JSON
+43. ### What is JSON

     JSON (JavaScript Object Notation) is a lightweight format that is used for data interchanging.
 It is based on a subset of JavaScript language in the way objects are built in JavaScript.

-317. ### What are the syntax rules of JSON
+44. ### What are the syntax rules of JSON

     Below are the list of syntax rules of JSON
     1. The data is in name/value pairs
     2. The data is separated by commas
     3. Curly braces hold objects
     4. Square brackets hold arrays

-318. ### Why do you need JSON
+45. ### Why do you need JSON

     When exchanging data between a browser and a server, the data can only be text.
 Since JSON is text only, it can easily be sent to and from a server, and used as a data format by any programming language.

-319. ### What is the purpose of the delete operator
+46. ### What is the purpose of the delete operator

     The delete operator is used to delete the property as well as its value.